 Biliana Velkova Arts Coordinator, City of New Westminster

 Partners: Community Living Society, City of New Westminster

 Research Team: Dr. Rachelle Hole (UBC Okangan School of Social Work), Dr. Tim Stainton (UBC Vancouver School of Social Work), Dr. Leyton Schnellert (UBC Faculty of Education), Ross Chilton (Community Living Society), UBC Department of Theatre and Film

 Funded By: Vancouver Foundation

-If you have any questions about how you can be involved please contact the Lead Researcher Dr. Rachelle Hole at email@example.com or Cindy Chapman, the Project Coordinator at firstname.lastname@example.org or 604-822-5872.
-Postcards are available.
-Please contact Cindy if you`d like to receive them in the mail.
+If you have any questions about how you can be involved please contact the Lead Researcher Dr. Rachelle Hole at firstname.lastname@example.org or Cindy Chapman, the Project Coordinator at email@example.com or 604-822-5872.